nijoe1/filecoin-docs/smart-contracts/developing-contracts/verify-a-contract/programmatic/hardhat.md

 Filfox is the native Filecoin explorer with dedicated verification support.

 **Installation:**

+Install the `@fil-b/filfox-verifier` package into your Hardhat project.
 ```bash
 npm install -g @fil-b/filfox-verifier
 ```

 **Configuration:**
-Import the plugin in your Hardhat configuration file:
+Import the plugin in your Hardhat configuration file.
+This will add the `verifyfilfox` task into your Hardhat project!

 ```javascript
 // hardhat.config.js